- March 2020

 If you are not willing to serve, you are not qualified to lead.

 Matthew 20:25-28 But Jesus called them to Himself and said, “You know that the rulers of the Gentiles lord it over them, and those who are great exercise authority over them.
 26 Yet it shall not be so among you; but whoever desires to become great among you, let him be your servant.
 27 And whoever desires to be first among you, let him be your slave— 28 just as the Son of Man did not come to be served, but to serve, and to give His life a ransom for many.”

-The best leaders in any capacity are, without fail, are the best of servants to those they are leading.
+The best leaders in any capacity are without fail, the best of servants to those they are leading.
 When we hear the word, “servant” we tend to think of a slave or a hired hand.
 In the case of leadership it takes on a much higher and nobler meaning.
-A servant leader is one who is devoted to meeting the needs of those he is leading so that they are better equipped to fulfill their roles.
+A servant leader is one who is devoted to meeting the legitimate needs of those he is leading so that they are better equipped to fulfill their roles.